Hoodoo (geology)

 A hoodoo (also called a tent rock, fairy chimney, or earth pyramid) is a tall, thin spire of rock formed by erosion.
 Hoodoos typically consist of relatively soft rock topped by harder, less easily eroded stone that protects each column from the elements.
 They generally form within sedimentary rock and volcanic rock formations.

 Hoodoos range in size from the height of an average human to heights exceeding a 10-story building.
 Hoodoo shapes are affected by the erosional patterns of alternating hard and softer rock layers.
 Minerals deposited within different rock types can cause hoodoos to have different colors throughout their height.

 Etymology

 In certain regions of western North America these rocky structures are called hoodoos.
-The name is derived from Hoodoo spirituality, in which certain natural forms are said to possess certain powers, but by the late 19th century, this spirituality became associated with bad luck.
-Prior to the English name for these geographic formations they were already the origin of many legends from Native Americans.
+Hoodoo comes from a Southern Paiute word, oo’doo, which refers to a thing that is scary or inspires fear.
+Hoodoos form part of some legends of Native Americans in the American Southwest.
 For example, hoodoos in Bryce Canyon National Park were considered petrified remains of ancient beings who had been sanctioned for misbehavior.
+Despite the similar name, the term for these rock formations is not related to Hoodoo spirituality.